Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 ##### Note: for both visualizations you can choose to either have an x-axis distinguishing between studies (as in the sketches) OR create individual panels for each study.
 Both alternatives have its advantages, decide what you think makes most sense!

+##### Note II: the studys should be labeled based on the `study_id` variable, the labels here (and in the second visualization) are based on an earlier version.

 ## Data visualization 2: Performance accuracy across studies

 For this part we will need a new dependent variable that moves away from confidence ratings and focuses on the actual performance of the participants.
-For this we need the earlier added variable of performance accuracy.
+For this we need the earlier added `average_performance` variable (in the `performance` dataset).

-The plot should have on the x-Axis the 3 studies and on the y-Axis the performance scores.
-For the visualization I suggesst violin plots for each study with individual data points and a boxplot within each violin plot.
+Plot on the x-Axis the `study_id` and on the y-Axis the `average_performance`.
+For the visualization I suggesst violin plots for each study with individual data points (one for each participant) and a boxplot within each violin plot.
 If you have a reasonable other vision that visualizes the data comparably, feel free to pursue that instead.